-Our law firm understands that many families have unanswered questions about filing a defective medical device claim after suffering serious harm from a faulty product.
+Our law firm understands that many families have unanswered questions about filing a medical device claim after suffering severe harm from a faulty product.

-Our defective medical device attorney has answered some of those questions below.
-Contact us at (888) 424-5757 for additional answers or to schedule a free consultation.
+Our attorney has answered some of those questions below.
+Contact us at (888) 424-5757 for additional answers or to schedule a consultation.

-How long do I have to contact a medical device lawyer?
+How long do I have to contact a defective medical device lawyer?

-For example, Illinois has a two-year statute of limitations for claims involving faulty devices.
+For example, Illinois has a two-year statute of limitations for faulty medical equipment claims.
 However, some situations may extend the period beyond two years.

 How do you prove a product is defective?

-Similarly, if you received a central line catheter that did not work properly, you might be able to sue the manufacturer for selling an unsafe product.
+Similarly, if you received a central line catheter that did not work correctly, you might be able to sue the manufacturer for selling an unsafe product.

-In addition, the plaintiff must show that the defect caused serious injuries or a family member's wrongful death.
-It requires proof that the injury would not have happened without the faulty medical device.
+In addition, the plaintiff must show that the defect caused serious harm or a family member’s wrongful death.
+It requires proof that the injury would not have happened without the defective product.